Our talented team

 Theo Trevisan

-As a child, Theo sang with the American Boychoir School, performing in over 30 states and South Korea; ensembles and conductors performed with include Alan Gilbert with the New York Philharmonic, Yannick Nezet-Seguin with the Philadelphia Orchestra, Esa-Pekka Salonen with the Philharmonia Orchestra, and Michael Tilson Thomas with the Tanglewood Festival Orchestra.
-Theo received a BA from Princeton University in 2022, majoring in composition and minoring in computer science and consort singing.
-He studied composition with Jeff Snyder, Dan Trueman, Dmitri Tymozcko, and Donnacha Dennehy; voice with Jacqueline Horner-Kwiatek; and conducting with Gabriel Crouch.
-This fall, he will begin his Masters in Composition at USC Thornton.
+As a child, Theo sang at the American Boychoir School, performing in 30 states and South Korea with world-class conductors and ensembles.
+Theo received a B.A. from Princeton, studying composition, computer science and consort singing.
+He studied composition with Jeff Snyder, Dan Trueman, Donnacha Dennehy, and Dmitri Tymozcko; voice with Jacqueline Horner-Kwiatek; and conducting with Gabriel Crouch.
+He is currently pursuing his Masters in Composition at USC, studying with Ted Hearne, Donald Crockett, and Andrew Norman.

-Theo’s music has been performed by a wide variety of ensembles and collaborators, including the International Contemporary Ensemble, Mivos Quartet, Antioch Chamber Ensemble, the Walden School Players, Harmonium Choral Society, Princeton University Glee Club and Chamber Choir, Princeton Laptop Orchestra (PLOrk), DJ Sparr, David Friend, Matthew Gold, and Soo Yeon Lyuh.
-At Princeton, Theo sang in the Princeton Glee Club, Chamber Choir, and Kaztenjammers (mixed voice acapella group that he formerly directed), and performed with PLOrk.
-He also has contributed to software development for Dan Trueman’s bitKlavier app and Jeff Snyder’s Vocodec instrument.
+Theo’s music has been performed by many collaborators, including the International Contemporary Ensemble, TAK Ensemble, Mivos Quartet, Antioch Chamber Ensemble, Princeton University Glee Club and Chamber Choir, Princeton Laptop Orchestra, DJ Sparr, David Friend, Matthew Gold, and Soo Yeon Lyuh.
+He has sung with the choir of St. James in the City LA, Tonality, C3LA, Gallicantus, USC Chamber Singers, various Princeton choirs, and the Princeton Katzenjammers acapella group.
+Additionally, he sings in the recently founded octet Exilio, which is dedicated to programming new music and composers from historically underrepresented groups.
+Theo contributed to software development of Dan Trueman’s bitKlavier app and Jeff Snyder’s Vocodec instrument, and he has been teaching ear training classes for National Children’s Chorus since 2024.

 William Hawkins